cortexlabs/cortex/docs/workloads/async/example.md

 ## Implementation

 Create a folder for your API.
-In this case we are deploying an iris-classifier AsyncAPI.
+In this case, we are deploying an iris-classifier AsyncAPI.
 This folder will have the following structure:

 ```shell